 How long are the studentships for?

-Studentships should start in autumn 2020 and can be for a maximum of 4 years.
+Studentships should start in autumn 2020 and can be for between 3 and 4 years.
+Studentship posts not filled by end of 2021 will be withdrawn.

 How to apply?

-The completed application form, together with a 2-page project description for ISIS proposals, letters of support and proof of co-funding should be emailed to Martin Jones (firstname.lastname@example.org) by 6pm on the 23 September.
-Project description must fit within the two page limit and must contain the following headings:
+The completed application form, together with a two-page project description of the studentship science project and the facility development component, a one page project plan or Gantt chart (total three pages), letters of support and proof of co-funding should be emailed to Martin Jones (firstname.lastname@example.org) by 6pm on 25 September 2019.
+Project description must fit within the two page limit and must contain the following headings;

 - Background Background information of the proposal including why it is timely and interesting and the goals of the project.